thomaslewisjames/J3DAnim/README.md

 # J3DAnim
 Basic .anim to .bck converter.
-Doesn't support tangents (will look smoothed by default).
+Doesn't support tangents. (will look smoothed by default).